godotalgorithm/mc2err/README.rst

 =======================

 ``mc2err`` is an open-source C library for computing standardized error bars for Markov-chain data.
+It is presently in its third design and attempt at implementation, now using coarse-grained hypothesis testing instead of maximum likelihood estimation to avoid Markov-chain modeling assumptions.

-This is a beta version that is presently undergoing testing of the core features as a paper is prepared for describing the proposed standard for error bars.
-An early version of this library was presented at the 2021 APS March Meeting, but it has since been completely redesigned and rewritten.
+An early, unfinished version of this library was presented at the 2021 APS March Meeting, and a complete redesign and second attempt at implementation followed shortly after that.

-Once the core functionality is working, OpenMP and MPI support will be added, and interfaces will be provided for use with popular scientific programming languages.
+The first full release is planned for early 2024 with a minimal feature set, and future versions with expanded functionality will depend on user feedback.